Should I Put My Investment Property in an LLC: Everything You Need to Know

 - Open a business account for your LLC.

 - Update current and future rental leases with the LLC as the owner and note where payments are to be deposited.

 Forming an LLC for Real Estate Investments

 Many investors don't feel that creating a company is truly beneficial when liability insurance can be quite affordable.
 However, those who only have insurance to lean on for protection from lawsuits and debts may be at risk.
-Currently, there seems to be an increased trend in real estate investors seeking to create an LLC to have the limited liability protection.
+Currently, there seems to be an increasing trend in real estate investors seeking to create an LLC to have limited liability protection.